HamishMatthews/albatross-tracker/README.md

 Daily locational data from GPS and Argos transmitters were collected and uploaded to a series of dedicated satellites, before being downloaded to a wildlife tracking service in France.
 The point data is in CSV format with an 'Identifier' for each bird, Lat/Long coordinates and a 'DateTime' variable.
 You can access the dataset [here](https://catalogue.data.govt.nz/dataset/albatross-tracking-data).

 ## Tools and Technologies Used
-This repository contains a Jupyter notebook and uses several python modules and libraries for data extraction, transformation, loading (ETL), and visualization, including:
+This repository contains a Jupyter notebook and uses several Python modules and libraries for data extraction, transformation, loading (ETL), and visualization, including:
 - Python
 - Geopandas
 - Postgres